 Thank you, that is a great question.
 I would hope that listeners remember that FDA’s benefit-risk assessment is shaped by the amount of information available to us, and this is only possible if the information is collected.
 For those developing medications, the most important potential benefits and risks should be identified as early as possible so that they can be carefully evaluated as the development program proceeds.
 Although there will always be some degree of uncertainty with respect to a medication’s benefits and risks, it is often possible to reduce this uncertainty with deliberate planning.
 If a challenging benefit-risk assessment is anticipated – perhaps because of a known serious risk of concern – collecting as much data as possible to provide clarity regarding the nature of the medication’s benefits should greatly facilitate FDA’s benefit-risk assessment.
 The needs and perspectives of patients can be very informative here.
 Finally, I would also like listeners to remember that the benefit-risk assessment is not a static judgment, but rather has the ability to evolve over time as we learn more about the medication.

-Dr. Smith, thank you for speaking with us today about the draft guidance on Benefit-Risk Assessment.
+Dr. Smith, thank you for speaking with us today about the final guidance on Benefit-Risk Assessment.
 We have learned so much from your insights on this document.
-We would also like to thank the guidance working group for writing and publishing this draft guidance.
+We would also like to thank the guidance working group for writing and publishing this final guidance.

 To the listeners, we hope you found this podcast useful.
 We encourage you to take a look at the snapshot and to read the guidance.